herts-astrostudents/Code-Review/Task 14/Readme.md

 `solution.py` is where you write your functions.
 I've started you off with some helpful functions already.

 I advise that you use the python package `xarray` which is built for this kind of thing!
-Read the introductory documentation and you should be fine.
+Read the introductory and plotting documentation and you should be fine.

 However, you can also use numpy functions and get the same result, so do what makes you happy.
 If you are not going down the `xarray` path here is a hint: you will need `plt.pcolormesh(xcoord_array, ycoord_array, temperature_array)` at some point!